Jourdelune/ns_docker_wrapper/README.md

 The goal of `ns-docker-wrapper` is to streamline the process of running Nerfstudio commands in a Dockerized environment.

-In this way, you can use Nerfstudio without compiling it locally, but you can still use it in a Pythonic way.
+In this way, you can use Nerfstudio without compiling it locally, but you can still use it in a Pythonic way to integrate it into your projects.

 ### Basic Example